interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 If you enter `https://www.shadertoy.com/presets/tex09.jpg`, as the URL in your browser, you will see and be able to download the required texture.

+#### Troubleshooting
+A common error encountered when converting Shadertoy shaders is related to the UV extend default.
+If you find the results of your shader don't match the results on the Shadertoy website, try setting the `Input Extend Mode UV` parameter of the GLSL TOP to `Repeat`.

 #### Example 1: Waterly Video - Test
 ![Example 1: Waterly Video - Test](../img/12.6_shade/ex1_1.jpeg)